Trolls tried to boost Yang and Williamson in online polls after the debate

-Internet trolls on a prominent far-right message board tried to launch a campaign to get other users to vote for two marginal candidates, Andrew Yang and Marianne Williamson, in internet polls on who won Thursday’s Democratic presidential debate.
+Trolls on a prominent far-right message board tried to launch a campaign to get other users to vote for two marginal candidates, Andrew Yang and Marianne Williamson, in internet polls on who won Thursday’s Democratic presidential debate.

-Internet posters on the 4chan message board /pol/, infamous for its rampant sexism and racism, pushed others on the board to inflate Yang’s and Williamson’s position in online polls about the Democrats candidates’ performance in the debates.
+Users of the 4chan message board /pol/, infamous for its rampant sexism and racism, pushed others on the board to inflate Yang’s and Williamson’s position in online polls about the Democrats candidates’ performance in the debates.
 “VOTE FOR YANG IN THIS POLL.
 HE NEEDS TO WIN IN EVERY POLL WE CAN FIND,” a user wrote in one pro-Yang thread, linking to a Reddit poll.

-It’s impossible to know the actual impact of any coordination efforts, especially as more right-wing and internet troll groups move toward private chats on platforms like Discord and Telegram, where they can carry out coordinated campaigns less visibly, as Yang supporters did earlier this year.
+It’s impossible to know the actual impact of any coordination efforts, especially as more right-wing and troll groups move toward private chats on platforms like Discord and Telegram, where they can carry out coordinated campaigns less visibly, as Yang supporters did earlier this year.
 However, coordination might have had an effect in skewing a poll conducted by the Drudge Report.
-Despite speaking for only around 2:50 minutes, the least of any candidate on stage, Yang won the Drudge poll.
-Williamson spoke the third-least, for about five minutes, but got third in the poll, narrowly edged out by Kamala Harris.
+Despite speaking for only around two minutes and 50 seconds, the least of any candidate on stage, Yang won the Drudge poll.
+Williamson spoke the third least, for about five minutes, but got third in the poll, narrowly edged out by Kamala Harris.

 Their strong performance in the Drudge poll contrasts with very low polling numbers going into the debate: Yang was around 1 percent in several polls, and Williamson didn’t even secure a full percent in most polls.